 Chapter 2 - H-3 Categories

 An H-3 trainee cannot engage in productive employment in the United States unless such work is incidental and necessary to the training and must not be placed in a position which is in the petitioning entity’s normal operation and in which citizens and resident workers are regularly employed.
-Finally, the training must benefit the foreign national pursuing a career outside the United States.
+Finally, the training must benefit the alien pursuing a career outside the United States.

 An H-3 trainee must be invited by a person or organization for the purpose of receiving training (except as a physician), in any field including: